jdegoes/jdegoes.github.io/_posts/2021-11-07-zio-professionalism.md

 title:        "Improvements to the ZIO Organization"
 description:  "The ZIO organization needs to use its strong position in the Scala community to bind together all Scala developers for a common good"
 category:     articles
-tags:         [functional programming, scala, zio, community, open source, leadership]
+tags:         [typelevel, functional programming, scala, zio, community, open source, leadership]
 ---

 In the past few months, the TypeLevel organization has become increasingly hostile toward the ZIO community (whose software directly competes with TypeLevel):